 Ever since the first Irish person arrived on these shores, Gaelic games weren’t far behind.
 All throughout New Zealand, from Auckland to Dunedin, early newspaper articles describe games of Gaelic football and hurling drawing large crowds of spectators to view and participate in our national pastimes.

-Here in Wellington, the earliest recorded mention of the ancient sport of hurling dates back to a St Patrick’s Day game in March 1891, a full 130 years ago.
+Here in Wellington, the earliest recorded mention of the ancient sport of hurling dates back to a New Year’s Day game in 1891, a full 130 years ago.

 The love of Gaelic games and the sense of community that it fosters continues unabated to this day as can be seen every week where 200+ players gather to play and socialise over a BBQ and beer.

 To celebrate the achievements of everyone who has made Gaelic games a success in the capital over the decades, Wellington/Hutt Valley GFHA together with the Hutt Valley Irish society are hosting a celebration day on Saturday 12 June.

 We have a bumper day of activities planned to mark the grand milestone.
 The day will commence with games at Awakāirangi Park in Upper Hutt from 10.30am.
 We’ll have intra-club women’s football and camogie games while our hurlers will take on our good friends from Canterbury.
 We hear Air New Zealand are chartering a few extra flights from Christchurch to Wellington for the game – one flight for hurleys alone.

 The highlight of the day, however, is sure to be a past vs present men’s football match.
 Club legends such as Donal Kavanagh, John O’Toole and Vinny Grealish will take the field one more time to see what the current NZ champions are really made of.
 It’s not to be missed.
 Oh, and your much-anticipated 130-year t-shirts will be available to pick up at games.